SplitCriteria/dlm-helper/README.md

 To test DLM files, enter a search parameter on the command line.
 The parsed results will be output to stdout.
 The user will need to examine the results for accuracy.

-	`php DLMTester.php -s "Search String" DLM_INFO_file`
+	`php DLMTester.php -cvs "Search String" DLM_INFO_file`

 Planned updates:
 - [x] Validate DLM search file results (e.g. check that fields are present and correct format)
 - [ ] Allow testing of unpacked DLM packages
 - [ ] Add web interface if DLMTester.php is loaded on a browser
-- [x] Add `--cache <filename>` option to either download and create a cache, or use a cached webpage, during testing
+- [x] Add `--cache` option to either download and create a cache, or use a cached webpage, during testing
 - [ ] Add `--output html` format which allows for easier viewing/testing results

 ## Creating or Fixing a DLM search module